B-gann21/little-esty-shop/README.md

 Merchant Invoice Show Page

 As a merchant
-When I visit my merchant's invoice show page(/merchants/merchant_id/invoices/invoice_id) Then I see information related to that invoice including:
+When I visit my merchant's invoice show page(example URI: /merchants/50/invoices/649) Then I see information related to that invoice including:
 - Invoice id
 - Invoice status